ISO 27001 Monitoring & Review Phase

 Ensure that the audit report is clear, concise, and provides actionable insights for the ISMS managers and senior management.

-Findings tend to come in two manners;
+Findings tend to come in two ways;

 1. Nonconformance – something that is outright noncompliance to the ISO standard or your own ISMS policies and procedures.